juliakloiber/superrr/_posts/superrr-lab-blog/2021-08-02-Nushin is joing the team.md

 layout: post
 type: lab
 author: Nushin Yazdani
-title: New Team Member on Board – Welcome Nushin!
+title: New team member on board – Welcome Nushin!
 description: In this blogpost we introduce our new teammember Nushin.
 ---